 - Look for opportunities for your business and refine your sales and marketing plan

 - Evaluate your channels and how you sell/market your product

 - Create and share experiences, stories and values through social media engagement

 - Consider how you provide a valuable experience to your target market

 - Take the time to refocus for the future, we can start by asking the questions about where we need to focus our time

 - Evaluate the changes you can make in your business - perhaps its just a minor tweak to your product offer or a major change where you need to pivot

-Make sure to take webinars and online courses, either by viewing our daily updates or viewing options through our pandemic training calendar to learn new strategies and tactics during this time so you can emerge stronger.
+Make sure to take webinars and online courses, either by viewing our weekly updates or viewing options through our pandemic training calendar to learn new strategies and tactics during this time so you can emerge stronger.